KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 ![file bssbugDMP.png not found](bssbugDMP.png)

 ### Demonstration of the .BSS bug
-The test is composed out of a view .C files only.
+The test is composed of a few .C files only.
-The only thing that are modified to demonstrate the .BSS bug is the declaration/definition/initialization of **`var`** int the different directories:
+The only thing that is modified to demonstrate the .BSS bug is the declaration/definition/initialization of **`var`** int the different directories:
 [**`ldBugDemo0`**](https://github.com/KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/tree/master/ldBugDemo0),